 In order to be allowed entry into Canada, there are certain conditions you need to meet.
 For example, you will need to be able to show valid travel documentation, be in good health, have sufficient money (or available funds) and show willing to leave at the end of your trip.
 Furthermore, you may be denied admission if you have a criminal conviction.
 It is worth checking these things carefully prior to booking the visit.

 Canada is a vast country and it will take time to travel around.
 If you’re happy to stay and explore just one area, you’ll certainly feel less tired.
-However, road trips around the country are popular.
+However, road trips around Canada are popular.
 Who wouldn’t want to experience the immense countryside?
 Just try not to underestimate the amount of time it will take to get around.
 Consider whether you will need to rent a hire car in Montreal, or for example, or perhaps you are going to try public transport.
 Try not to plan an itinerary to the hour, and certainly leave a couple of days free, to allow for unexpected occurrences.

 Consider all of the things you desperately want to visit and plot them on a map.
 Use an online journey planner to work out an estimate of how long it will take to drive from one attraction to the next.
 Alternatively, check out the train and bus timetables.
 However, with public transport, you will be more restricted.
-On the plus side, you can read or absorb the stunning views whilst travelling, which can be tricky whilst driving.
+On the plus side, you can read or absorb the stunning views whilst traveling, which can be tricky whilst driving.

 Be sure to read up on the differences in the law between Canada and your home country.
 It is likely that they have different speed limits and drinking ages.
 Ignorance of the law will not allow you to get away with any misdemeanors, so make yourself aware of Canadian rules and regulations.